Understanding Life Insurance

 - A lender may not require you to buy coverage from a specific company.

-Individual policies usually have strict underwriting guidelines because the company’s risk is based on one person.
+Individual policies usually have strict underwriting guidelines because the company's risk is based on one person.
 Younger people in good health usually pay less for coverage than those who are older or who have high risk factors.
-A company might not want to sell a policy to someone who is considered a high risk.
+A company might not sell a policy to someone who is considered a high risk.

-Group policies are most commonly offered through employers or other organizations, such as professional organizations, churches, and fraternal groups.
 Any organization that sponsors a group life policy must make it available to all members of the group regardless of age or health status.
 It is against the law to require group members to buy a policy as a condition of membership.
 Group life insurance may be sold as term life, whole life, or universal life coverage.

 Policy riders and endorsements are additional policy benefits that you might be able to add to a policy to expand the coverage, usually for an additional premium.
 Some of the most common endorsements are:

 - Guaranteed insurability ensures that you will be able to buy additional coverage from the company in the future, regardless of your age or health condition.
 These factors may still be used to determine your premium rate.
-You usually must buy the additional coverage by a specified date or life event, such as retirement or reaching age 65.
+You usually must buy the additional coverage by a specified date or life event, such as retirement or before reaching age 50.